 }

-In this example, we have only enabled the three ISRs, but we do not distinguish in which pin has triggered, nor the type of event.
-You have a complete example with the management at this link.
+In this example, we have only activated the three ISRs, but we are not distinguishing which pin triggered it, nor the type of event.
+You have a complete example with management in this link.

-In the examples, we have used the Atmega 328p processor, but what about the other Atmega models?
-Well, in general, it is very similar but each one has its own pin definition.
+In the examples, we have used the Atmega 328p processor, but what about other Atmega models?
+Well, in general it is very similar, but each one has its own pin definition.

 Below, you have tables with the INTs and PCINTs of some of the most common Atmega processors.